Willy-JL/F95Checker/README.md

 - **How do I customize the interface, the columns and the sorting?**

-  Everything to do with columns and sorting can only be changed from list view but also applies to grid view.
-Each column has a header bar at the top, you can use those to customize the interface.
+  Everything to do with columns and sorting can only be changed from list view but also applies to grid and kanban view.
+Each column has a header bar at the top, you can use those o customize the interface.
 You can drag the headers around to reorder the columns, you can drag the edge of some select columns to change their width (only works if other variable size columns are enabled).
-Left clicking on a header will sort the list by that column, holding shift while clicking a header will add a secondary sort
+Left clicking on a header will sort the list by that column, holding shift while clicking a header will add a secondary sort (multisort).
-  (multisort).
 Right clicking on any header will allow you to enable or disable some columns and also gives you access to manual sort.
-When manual sort is enabled you can drag games (both in list and grid view) to reorder them.
+When manual sort is enabled you can drag games (in list and grid mode, not in kanban view) to reorder them.
 Manual sort remembers the order if you disable and enable it again, but you will not be able to reorder the games if you have any filters enabled.

 - **How can I try new features early?**

   When I implement new features or work on fixing bugs I submit directly to the [main branch on GitHub](https://github.com/Willy-JL/F95Checker), so running directly from the source code there could prove unstable at times, and also requires a development environment with an updated Python install and all the requirements up to date.
 To make testing new versions easier, I sometimes issue beta builds.
-This usually happens when I make some significant change, or an important bugfix, and want to have some binaries that everyone can try easily and give me feedback. **You can see the beta builds in the [Actions tab on the GitHub repo](https://github.com/Willy-JL/F95Checker/actions);** here you should look for entries with a green tick or a red cross icon.
+This usually happens when I make some significant change, or an important bugfix, and want to have some binaries that everyone can try easily and give me feedback. **You can see the beta builds in the** **[Actions tab on the GitHub repo](https://github.com/Willy-JL/F95Checker/actions);** here you should look for entries with a green tick or a red cross icon.
 When you open one, scroll down to the `Artifacts` section, look for your platform and click on it to download.
   **Keep in mind you will need to be logged into GitHub to download.** If the entry had a red icon, that means that the build has failed for some platforms, but yours might be fine so check anyway.